greenvilleassociates/FusionShellDeveloper/README.md

 INSTRUCTIONS FOR ADDING WORDPRESS LINKS

 We recommend installing Wordpress in a "w" directory below the root for the Shell.
-Create a Mysql database and password and install joomla from wordpress.org
+Create a Mysql database and password and install wordpress from wordpress.org

 INSTRUCTIONS FOR ADDING JOOMLA LINKS